stratosphere/stratosphere/_posts/2014-01-10-stratosphere-hadoop-summit.md

 ---

-The Stratosphere team is proud to announce that it is going to present at the [Hadoop Summit 2014 in Amsterdam](http://hadoopsummit.org/amsterdam/) in April 2-3 with our talk "Big Data looks tiny from Stratosphere" on the "Future of Hadoop Track".
+The Stratosphere team is proud to announce that it is going to present at the [Hadoop Summit 2014 in Amsterdam](http://hadoopsummit.org/amsterdam/) in April 2-3 with our talk "Big Data looks tiny from Stratosphere" on the "Future of Hadoop" Track.
 Stratosphere already made it into the top 5 in the [Community Vote](https://hadoopsummit.uservoice.com/forums/196822-future-of-apache-hadoop/filters/top) that took place by the end of last year.

 We are hoping to see many of you in Amsterdam.